frypatch/The-Price-of-Remembering/book/CHAPTER_06.md

 But even so, when I turned to leave, something pressed at me harder than any pack.
 It was the ache of knowing that this was my home.
 These were my people.
 They would help me, as they always had, and they would understand.
 But my leaving would weigh on them.
 I would not be here to share the burden, and the work would be no lighter for my absence.

 I stepped out into the night, the cool air striking my face.
-The street was alive with students, their laughter spilling from doorways and corners as they stretched out these final days of unexpected freedom.
+The street was alive with students, their laughter spilling from doorways and corners as they made the most of these final days before the Masters reconvened classes.
 I left Imre behind.
 The mountains wouldn’t wait.

 ### * * *

 I walked through the night and into the morning, following the east road as the sun rose behind a thin veil of clouds.
 By midday my feet ached and my shoulders had begun to protest the pack’s weight.
-Late afternoon found me questioning how I could have grown so soft, the lute case on my back felt like an anchor dragging me down.
+Late afternoon found me questioning how I could have grown so soft.
+The lute case on my back felt like an anchor dragging me down.

 But I kept walking.
 The road wound through farmland and scattered villages, past orchards heavy with late fruit and fields where farmers were bringing in the last of the harvest.
 I bought an apple from a woman selling them by the roadside and ate it, core and all.